reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 {{% image alt="settings" src="images/posts/getting-started-with-spring-security/unsecure.JPG" %}}

 #### 5. Add Custom Filters
 Spring provides security by executing a sequence of filters in a chain.
-There might be cases where we might need to add additional checks to the request before it reaches the controller.
-In order to facilitate this, Spring Security provides us with the below methods that helps us add a custom filter at the desired position in the chain.
+In cases where we need to add additional checks to the request before it reaches the controller, Spring Security provides us with the below methods that help us add a custom filter at the desired position in the chain.
-- **addFilterBefore(Filter filter, Class<? extends Filter> beforeFilter)** : This method lets us add the custom filter before the specified filter in the chain.
+- **addFilterBefore(Filter filter, Class<? extends Filter> beforeFilter)**: This method lets us add the custom filter before the specified filter in the chain.
-- **addFilterAfter(Filter filter, Class<? extends Filter> afterFilter)** : This method lets us add the custom filter after the specified filter in the chain.
+- **addFilterAfter(Filter filter, Class<? extends Filter> afterFilter)**: This method lets us add the custom filter after the specified filter in the chain.
-- **addFilterAt(Filter filter, Class<? extends Filter> atFilter)** : This method lets us add the custom filter at the specified filter in the chain.
+- **addFilterAt(Filter filter, Class<? extends Filter> atFilter)**: This method lets us add the custom filter at the specified filter in the chain.

 Let's take a look at a sample configuration:
 ````java